-Condition: The County had individual ditch systems with deficit cash balances and deficit fund balances at December 31, 2012.
+Condition: The County had ditch systems with individual deficit cash balances and individual fund deficits at December 31, 2013.

-Context: At December 31, 2012, two ditch systems had negative cash balances totaling \$148,530, and three ditch systems had deficit fund balances of \$159,094.
+Context: At December 31, 2013, two ditch systems had negative cash balances totaling \$77,354, and two ditch systems had fund deficits totaling \$86,338.
+At year-end, interest was charged by the General Fund to individual ditch systems maintaining negative cash balances during the year.

 Effect: The County is not in compliance with Minnesota statutes by having ditch systems with negative cash balances.
-Individual ditch systems are, in effect, receiving an interest-free loan from the General Fund.
-Ditch systems with negative fund balances indicate that measures have not been taken to ensure that an individual ditch system can meet financial obligations.
+Ditch systems with fund deficits indicates that measures have not been taken to ensure an individual ditch system can meet financial obligations.